jonathonadams/zero-to-production/docs/guides/FIREBASE_SSR.md

 # Angular Universal with Firebase Functions

+## Before you Start

+Ensure you have all the [prerequisites] setup and ready prior to starting this guide.

+## Firebase Tools

 While deploying your SSR application is pretty straight forward there are a couple of gotchas that need to be understood and configured.

 As it stands, Firebase tools is not really built to work nicely with Monorepos.
 By default if you run `firebase init` and select cloud functions (TS or JS), it will create a `functions/` directory at the root of your project.
 It will also create a `package.json` that lists build scrips, dependencies and most importantly the entry point to your functions via the `main` field.
 It will also prompt you to install dependencies that will be installed **INSIDE** the `functions/` directory, which you do **NOT** want.